HOW CAN YOU HELP?

 For more information on donations and/or sponsoring programmes please contact us using the form at the bottom of the page.
 We’d be delighted to hear from you!

 There are three ways to donate to TGF’s work in Cambodia.
-For UK taxpayers please use the Mydonate button, that way the UK government provides an additional 25% of your donation in the form of Gift Aid.
+If you’re a UK taxpayer with a PayPal account please register your PayPal account as eligible for Gift Aid here and use the PayPal Giving Fund button, this way the UK government will add 25% to your donation in the form of Gift Aid.
 For US or Hong Kong taxpayers please donate via Give2Asia; donations via their portal are tax deductible through their 501(c)(3) tax exempt status.
 For all other donors please use the Paypal button, you can donate via your paypal account if you have one or any major credit/debit card.

 WHERE YOUR MONEY GOES